The Bankrate promise

 Chase has announced two of its most popular cash back credit cards are getting a temporary rewards and welcome offer boost starting July 24, 2020.

 - A $200 bonus after spending $500 on purchases in the first three months from account opening

 New cardmembers will still receive the typical product offerings for either card.
-For the Freedom Unlimited, that means an unlimited 1.5 percent cash back on all purchases, no annual fee and an introductory APR on purchases for 15 months (14.99 percent to 23.74 percent variable APR thereafter), and for the Freedom Flex 5 percent cash back on activated bonus category purchases each quarter (up to $1,500, then 1 percent).
+For the Freedom Unlimited, that means at least 1.5 percent cash back on purchases, no annual fee and an introductory APR on purchases for 15 months (14.99 percent to 23.74 percent variable APR thereafter), and for the Freedom Flex 5 percent cash back on activated bonus category purchases each quarter (up to $1,500, then 1 percent).
 Both cards also offer 5 percent on Chase Ultimate Rewards travel purchases, 3 percent cash back on dining (including restaurants, takeout and eligible delivery services) and drugstore purchases.

 “This year, we have seen significant shifts in our customers’ spending preferences, and Chase Freedom Unlimited is committed to providing opportunities to earn cash back at places our cardmembers shop the most,” according to the release.